gizmolab10/seriouslythink.com/basic/select.md

 ## Browse

-The ARROW keys browse the graph.
+The ARROW keys browse the map.
 For example, when you **tap the UP ARROW**, the selection circle will encircle the idea immediately above.
 However, if your selected idea is already at the tip, the selection will wrap (move to the bottom). **Tapping the DOWN ARROW** will wrap at hte bottom.

 If you **tap the RIGHT ARROW**, the subordinate ideas will automatically be revealed.
 This auto-reveal also happens when you **tap the LEFT ARROW** when the focus is selected.